yurilavrentiev/JS_Course/HomeWork/readme.md

-# You can find all the homework for JavaScript Course
+# You can find all the homework for JavaScript Course homeworks